Ready to write functional test cases that testers can action on and that, combined, thoroughly cover the product?

 That’s why, aside from the core feature or functionality you’re responsible for testing, you should also list out areas that may be affected by this function as well as any product areas that are prone to breakage due to a high volume of usage or code complexity.

 Plan your test cycles over at least two or three days, so that you can study test coverage with fresh eyes.
+Be open to re-evaluating processes, which can improve outcomes and reduce software testing costs.
 Always open the app while strategizing and writing test cases so you can be sure you’re not missing a function or feature you would have forgotten without actually looking at the app.